ToniWonKanobi/theoveranalyzed.net/posts/2015/4/18/star-wars-rebels-season-2-trailer.md

 >[Featuring] the return of Captain Rex, Darth Vader fighting our Jedi, A-Wings, B-Wings and more

-While Season 1 was [great][theoeranalyzed], it did have some slow parts -- almost as if it was intentionally slowed down just to stretch out the season.
+While Season 1 was [great][theoeranalyzed], it did have some slow parts.
+It's almost as if the season was intentionally slowed down just to make it last 13 episodes.
 This is not unlike the plot of [another popular show][vox] you might have heard of.
 This new season's trailer-plot sure seems to suggest that this one will have a much quicker pace.

 [From [/Film][slashfilm]]